JBerthelier/ParasiTE/README.md

 - Transcriptome obtained with Stringtie2 from long reads alignement

-If the tramscript was obtained with Stringtie2 with the -L mode` you must use `-P SL`
+If the transcriptome was obtained with Stringtie2 with the -L mode you must use `-P SL`

-If the tramscript was obtained with Stringtie2 with the -R mode` you must use `-P SR`
+If the transcriptome was obtained with Stringtie2 with the -R mode you must use `-P SR`

 - Transcriptome obtained with Stringtie2 from short reads alignement you must use `-P SL`